Maelstrom8/Mountain-Blade/README.md

 - See the recommended specs from the Steam page.
 You don't need a 4090 but you are expected to have a decent PC in 2023, and are expected to have an SSD for games.
 I would actually hope you install this on an SSD.

-- You need around 91GB of free space for this modlist
+- You need around X GB of free space for this modlist
-   - 47GB for the base game, already installed separately
+   - X GB for the base game, already installed separately
-   - 44GB for the modlist (16GB downloads + 28GB install)
+   - X GB for the modlist (X GB downloads + X GB install)

 ## Wabbajack Installation